 "What is a stabilized approach?
-I've heard my instructor refer to this often."
+My instructor refers to this often."

 - Bruce M.